 The analysis was conducted with reference to the Hong Kong Visual Arts Yearbook published by the Department of Fine Arts, the Chinese University of Hong Kong.
 In the Yearbook 2016, Comics was a newly added medium, whereas Electronic Art has been merged with New Media Art.

 On the right is an interactive dashboard of the Visual Arts statistics.
 Readers can click on the interested category / year in one of the charts and the dashboard will be refreshed to highlight the respective category / year.
-All figures can be downloaded as well.

 Note: “Others” and “Unknown medium” are not included in the third chart: “Number of Exhibitions by Medium (Excluding Permanent Exhibitions)”, so the numbers of exhibitions in this table does not add up to the number of exhibitions excluding permanent exhibitions from the first chart: “Number of Exhibitions”.